realdennis/nextFrame/README.md

 ## Why use nextFrame instead of requestAnimationFrame?

-Since requestAnimationFrame is a callback usage, if we want to deal with complexity flow, the callback hell would be sufferd.
+Since requestAnimationFrame is a callback usage, if we want to deal with complexity flow, the callback hell would be crap.

 ## Installation